DirectEmployers/tilt-extensions/pip_compile/README.md

     # Optional: Name of build stage to target (same as the `target` argument of `docker_build`).
     target = "build",

-    # Path to the directory which contains the requirements .in and .txt files.
+    # Optional: Path to the directory which contains the requirements .in and .txt files (Default: `.`).
     reqs_path = "./requirements/",

     # Optional arguments to pass to `pip-compile` (Default: `--allow-unsafe --generate-hashes`).